2019 “Access and Identity” annual conference Cassetti Scholarship Recipient

 The DyckmanDISCOVERED initiative fit quite well with the theme of the 2019 MANY Conference and was a perfect place to make connections with colleagues, discuss these topics, challenges and achievements, and to think outside of the box, especially as it relates to the stories that museums tell and choose not to tell.
 Some of the sessions that stood out most to me were, "The Practice of Mindful Leadership," and "Accessing the Untold Stories of Slavery in Martin Van Buren's Home."
 It was wonderful to have the opportunity to see how other institutions are addressing similar themes and in the case of the Van Buren home, thinking about how small amounts of information can make a big impact in your organization's narrative.
 The conference was also the first time that I was able to present with a group of my colleagues about “Using Institutional Values to Center Diversity, Equity and Inclusion” at the Dyckman Farmhouse Museum and other peer institutions.
 This is a presentation that, as a group, we have re-presented different versions at two subsequent conferences.
 The sessions that I attended were useful to me not only in my day-to-day life as a museum leader but also in thinking about the institution’s next steps.
 Also, having grown up in Cooperstown, it was great to have an excuse to go back and visit the area, which is beautiful in the spring.
 I greatly appreciate the opportunity and look forward to attending the MANY Conference in the future.

 Learn more about the Dyckman Farmhouse Museum.

-Applications for our 2020 Conference Scholarships will be announced on Monday, November 4.
-To learn more about The Power of Partnership 2020 annual conference in Albany, March 29-31 please visit: nysmuseums.org/annualconference
+Applications for our 2020 Conference Scholarships close on December 2.
+To learn more about scholarships available to attend The Power of Partnership 2020 annual conference in Albany, March 29-31 please visit: nysmuseums.org/conference-scholarship